davidstanke/stanke.dev/README.md

 ## To build in Cloud Build
 ### Prerequisites
-* Build and push two community builders to GCR:
+* Build and push two builders to GCR:
-  * firebase
+  * github.com/GoogleCloudPlatform/cloud-builders-community/firebase
-  * hugo
+  * /tools/hugo-builder